Bit of a different post for you today, featuring an app that will feed you for less and help prevent food waste in Birmingham.

 How does it work?

 Download Too Good To Go.
 Each day the app lists which venues near you are taking part and what time you’ll be able to collect your food.
 It could be late morning, after lunch/mid afternoon, or the evening – you pay in advance via the app and pick up during your allotted time slot.
 There’s a limited number of slots available for each business, and some run out much faster than others, so it’s best to check the app late at night rather than in the morning.
+It does get updated through the day though, so in all honestly it’s a bit of pot luck, too.

 Which businesses are involved?